Available for Head of Frontend roles · Frontend Architecture · Engineering Leadership

 Frontend security

 Security is treated as a systemic property.
 The objective is measurable risk reduction without compromising delivery.
+I have owned end-to-end threat modelling exercises — identifying 20+ attack vectors across a live platform, proposing concrete mitigations for each, and driving implementation across code and infrastructure.

 Security mechanisms